 Castle Theme

-The Koji Kondo soundtrack is iconic and memorable.
-Iconic melodies match each world’s atmosphere perfectly.
-The sound effects are also satisfying – the jump sound, the spin jump, the cape whoosh, the Yoshi gulp.
+Koji Kondo’s soundtrack is legendary and catchy as hell.
+Iconic melodies that fit each world’s theme perfectly.
+The sound effects are satisfying as well — jumping sound, spin jump, cape swishing sound, Yoshi eating sound.

-Yes.
-I played this for the first time in 2020 – almost 30 years after it was released – and it still works perfectly today.
-The controls are responsive and precise.
-The level design is creative and logical.
-The secrets are numerous and don’t feel like filler.
-The difficulty curve is excellent and teaches you without forcing you to follow a set of rules.
+Yes!
+I played this game for the first time in 2020.
+Almost 30 YEARS after it’s initial release and it still holds up.
+Controls are tight and precise.
+Level design is creative and makes logical sense.
+There are secrets everywhere and they don’t feel like simple padding.
+Difficulty has you learning as you play without forcing you to read a list of rules.

-It does not feel dated.
-There is no jank.
-No poorly timed spikes in difficulty.
-No confusing design.
-It is just pure, smooth platforming that functions as well today as it did in 1991.
-That is the mark of truly great game design.
+It doesn’t feel dated.
+There are no moments of jank gameplay.
+No cheap spikes in difficulty.
+No odd design decisions that hold back the experience.
+It’s just pure smooth platforming that plays just as well today as it did back in 1991.
+That is what great game design is.

-Super Mario World is ranked number four on my SNES rankings, behind only three games in specific areas.
-Chrono Trigger’s story.
-Super Metroid’s atmosphere.
-A Link to the Past’s dungeon design.
-Each of these games innovates in a way that is more significant in a single aspect than Super Mario World.
+Super Mario World ranks number four on my SNES rankings because there were simply three games better at specific categories.
+Chrono Trigger had the best story.
+Super Metroid had the best atmosphere.
+A Link To The Past had the best dungeon design.
+Each of these games excel and innovated in a way that was more impactful than Super Mario World in their respective field.

 Legacy of Speedrunning

-Super Mario World has a large and active speed-running community.
-Any% runs complete the game in less than ten minutes using the most efficient methods of cape flight.
-96-exit runs complete the entire game in under ninety minutes.
-Because of the creativity allowed for route planning, the possibility of executing a sequence break and the precision needed for execution, the game is complex enough to provide endless opportunities for speedrunners.
+Super Mario World has an active speed-running community.
+Any% speedruns finish the game in under 10 minutes by exploiting every angle for cape flying.
+96% runs finish the entire game in under 90 minutes.
+Because of the level of creativity allowed when planning routes, finding sequence breaks and precision needed to execute said breaks, Super Mario World has deep enough gameplay to provide endless content for speedrunners.

-Watching speedruns after you have completed the game casually reveals depth you may not see.
-Optimized routes for cape flight.
-Frame-perfect jumps that skip parts of the game.
-Optimization of the P-meter to sustain speed.
-These elements speak to how well designed the system is.
+Watching speedruns after you beat the game casually just shows you depth you might not even realise exists.
+Optimized routes that allow for shortcut cape flying.
+Frame perfect jumps that skip entire sections of levels.
+How players optimize their P-metre to maintain maximum speed.
+Everything about speedrunning this game speaks to how well balanced and designed the gameplay is.

 Conclusion